Designed for homeowners and renters seeking a low premium plan with wide coverage and helpful benefits.

 If you’re going to sign up for a plan, don’t miss the following promotions.
 Do note that relevant terms and conditions will apply.

-FWD Home Insurance Promotion: Use the promo code FWD6 to receive 25% discount on your premium.
-Valid till 31 October 2022.
+FWD Home Insurance Promotion: Use the promo code HOME25 to receive a 25% discount on your premium.
+Valid till 10 February 2023.
 T&Cs apply.

 How to claim